→ Read more

 Every year 10.4 million people around the world contract tuberculosis and almost 2 million of these die, making TB the world's deadliest infectious disease.
 The overwhelming majority of sufferers live in poor countries with inadequate healthcare.
 Countries like Nigeria.

-In Nigeria, tuberculosis affects more than half a million people a year.
+In Nigeria, tuberculosis affects almost half a million people a year.
 Barely a fifth are detected and treated.
 And yet TB can be cured if caught early enough.

 Some 25% of the patients who relapse have developed a resistant form of tuberculosis.
 Treatment against this form is longer, more toxic and less likely to succeed.